7 Best Affordable Pet Insurance Companies of 2026

 Most insurers only cover new pets within certain age limits.

-For puppies and kittens, they must be at least 6 to 10 weeks old before they can get covered.
+Puppies and kittens must be at least 6 to 10 weeks old before getting covered.

 As for older pets, some insurers will restrict their coverage.

 Each insurer is different.
-Most insurers will cover a pet up to 14 years old, and even as low as 8 years old.
+Most insurers will cover a pet up to 14 years old, even as low as 8.

-The reason for the restriction for older pets is because that they are more likely to become ill or become injured.
+The restriction for older pets is because they are more likely to become ill or injured.

 As such, it can make pet insurance too expensive for many people.